MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-fulfillment-provider.md

     1. Select **Save and close**.
 1. Select **Connections**.
 You should see both the **Microsoft Dataverse** and **Outlook.com** connection reference definitions listed.

-## Add provider definition logic definition to IOMLabProviders solution
+## Add provider definition logic definition to IOMLabProviders solution (Outlook)

 1. Go to the [Power App Maker portal](https://make.powerapps.com) and navigate to the newly-created solution **IOMLabProviders**.
 1. Select **Add existing\IOM Provider Definition Logic Definition**.